denisagniel/tcgsaseq/README.md

 Overview
 --------

-`tcgsaseq` is a package for analyzing RNA-seq data. *Time-course Gene Set Analysis of RNA-seq data*.
-The method implemented is this package are escribed in the following article :
+`tcgsaseq` is a package for analyzing RNA-seq data.
+The 2 main functions of the package are `varseq` and `tcgsaseq`:

+-   **Gene-wise Differential Analysis of RNA-seq data** can be performed using the function `varseq`.
+-   **Gene Set Analysis of RNA-seq data** can be performed using the function `tcgsaseq`.

+The method implemented in this package is detailed in the following article:

--   D Agniel, BP Hejblum, Variance component score test for time-course gene set analysis of longitudinal RNA-seq data, 2017, Biostatistics. arXiv:1605.02351.
+-   D Agniel, BP Hejblum, Variance component score test for time-course gene set analysis of longitudinal RNA-seq data, 2017, Biostatistics. [arXiv:1605.02351](https://arxiv.org/abs/1605.02351v4).

 Installation
 ------------